 William E. Kobler, MD

-William E. Kobler, MD, a board-certified family physician living in Rockford, Ill., was elected to the American Medical Association (AMA) Board of Trustees in June 2012.
+William E. Kobler, MD, a board-certified family physician living in Rockford, Ill., was elected to the American Medical Association Board of Trustees in June 2012.
 Dr. Kobler has served in many leadership roles during his career.
 He has been an AMA delegate since 2000, serving in multiple capacities in the AMA House of Delegates, including as a member of the AMA Council on Medical Service and as its chair from 2010 to 2011.
-He is a past member of the Commission to End Health Care Disparities and a current member of the board of the AMA Foundation, serving as the chair of its development committee.
+He is a past member of the Commission to End Health Care Disparities and a current member of the board of the AMA Foundation, serving on the executive committee as treasurer.

 Dr. Kobler was elected trustee of the Illinois State Medical Society, where he also held the offices of speaker, president and board chair, and is a past president of the Winnebago County Medical Society (WCMS).
 In 2010 he was appointed by the governor of Illinois to serve on the Illinois Health Information Exchange Authority board.

 At OSF Saint Anthony Medical Center (SAMC), he has long been active on the front lines of organized medicine having served as chair of the department of family practice and continuing to serve as chair of the bylaws committee of the medical staff.
 After 16 years in solo private practice, he was among the founding members of OSF Medical Group, formed in 1993.
 After 35 years of practice, he recently transitioned to the role of medical director of health management for OSF SAMC, where he leads a team doing complex case management in a consultative role.